-- 663.1 A competitor, in the case of an error or a fall, is permitted to ask the gate judge if a fault was committed and the gate judge, if asked, must inform a competitor if he has committed a fault that would lead to disqualification. - 663.2 The competitor himself is fully responsible for his action and, in this respect; he cannot hold the gate judge responsible.
+- A competitor, in the case of an error or a fall, is permitted to ask the gate judge if a fault was committed and the gate judge, if asked, must inform a competitor if he has committed a fault that would lead to disqualification. - The competitor himself is fully responsible for his action and, he cannot hold the gate judge responsible.